 - Storage box

-All these stuff literally can fit in a regular plastic box and there are several places that sell complete kits, but I think is way more fun to buy stuff separately.
+All this stuff can literally fit in a regular plastic box and there are several places that sell complete kits, but I think is way more fun to buy stuff separately.

 Here's What You Need For Printing

 Printing is the next stage of film photography.
 Does the red safelight from movies depicting darkrooms ring a bell to you?
-Well, here is where you actually use the red safelight.
-Unlike the film development stage, which has to be done in complete darkness (but only the taking the film out of the camera and mounting it into the reels that go inside the development tank task).
+Well, here is where you actually use the red safelight, unlike the film development stage, which has to be done in complete darkness (but only taking the film out of the camera and mounting it into the reels that go inside the development tank task).

 Printing requires three basic things besides paper and chemicals.
 These are the red safelight mentioned above, the trays, and the enlarger.